Why Walking in Florida May Not Be the Safest Activity

 Do I Need an Attorney?

 Because there are so many factors that determine the outcome of a pedestrian/car accident case, it is recommended that you speak to an experienced attorney that can protect your rights, and if needed, get you the compensation you deserve.
-The Boca Raton attorneys at the Leifer Law Firm have over 25 years of experience and the knowledge to get you the outcome your case deserves.
+The Boca Raton attorneys at Leifer & Ramirez have over 25 years of experience and the knowledge to get you the outcome your case deserves.
 Contact us today for help.